-Mirvac encourages all securityholders to attend the AGM which is usually held in November each year.
+Mirvac encourages all securityholders to participate in its AGM which is usually held in November each year.
 The AGM provides securityholders with an insight into the operations of Mirvac during the year.
 Notices of meetings for each AGM are accompanied by explanatory notes to enable securityholders to assess and make an informed decision on the resolutions being put forward at the meetings.
 Full copies of notices of meetings and explanatory notes are posted on Mirvac's website.

 Mirvac is committed to making the AGM accessible to securityholders no matter their location.
-In 2019, Mirvac will again hold a hybrid AGM to enable securityholders to participate virtually in the meeting in real-time, by voting on resolutions and asking questions online, effectively allowing securityholders to attend the AGM remotely.
+In 2020, Mirvac will hold a virtual AGM to enable securityholders to participate virtually in the meeting in real-time, by voting on resolutions and asking questions online.
+Unlike a hybrid AGM, there will be no physical location of the virtual AGM.
+The decision to transition from a hybrid AGM to a virtual AGM was made in light of the current operating environment.

-As part of the hybrid meeting, each AGM is webcast to enable those securityholders who are unable to attend in person to view the AGM online.
-The access details for the webcast will be posted to Mirvac's website in advance of the 2019 AGM.
+As part of the virtual meeting, each AGM is webcast to enable those securityholders who are unable to attend in-person to view the AGM online.
+The access details for the webcast will be posted to Mirvac's website in advance of the 2020 AGM.

-Securityholders who are unable to attend Mirvac's AGM in person or online may vote by appointing a proxy using the form included with the notices of meeting or via an online facility.
-Since 2014, Mirvac has enabled securityholders to vote before the AGM without having to attend or appoint a proxy by way of a direct voting facility.
-Securityholders are also invited to submit questions in advance of each AGM so that Mirvac can appropriately address those issues.
+Securityholders who are unable to attend Mirvac's AGM online may vote by appointing a proxy using the form included with the notices of meetings or via an online facility.
+Mirvac also enables securityholders to vote before the AGM without having to attend or appoint a proxy, by way of a direct voting facility.
+Securityholders are invited to submit questions in advance of each AGM so that Mirvac can appropriately address those issues.

-At each AGM, securityholders are entitled to ask questions about the management of Mirvac and questions of the external auditor about the conduct of the audit and the preparation and content of the auditor's report.
-All resolutions at each AGM are decided by way of a poll.
+At each AGM, securityholders are provided with a reasonable opportunity to ask questions about the management of Mirvac and of the external auditor relevant to the audit and the preparation and content of the auditor's report.
+For the virtual AGM, these questions can be submitted utilising an online facility.
+All resolutions at each AGM are decided by way of a poll